Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 Contributors are expected to have and build against each of the latest sub-release of each major and minor version of IDEA that is supported by the plugin team.
-At the time of this writing, that would be 2016.1.4, 2016.2.5, 2016.3.7, 2017.1.5, and 2017.2.6, and 2017.3.3.
+At the time of this writing that would be 2018.3.
 As new versions are released this will continue to be a moving target, as we attempt to keep up with the development community.

 We do NOT expect contributors to keep up to date with EAP releases, nor does the team support them (though the plugin may work, and will usually install).

-*IDEA releases 2016 and later require JDK 8.
-That build environment has been successfully used for this plugin, targeting Java6 for builds prior to 2016.x.*
+*IDEA releases 2018 and later require JDK 8.
+That build environment has been successfully used for this plugin.*

 #### Ant Builds